phil294/GitLG/README.md

 			"string"
 		],
 		"default": "auto"
 	},
-	"git-log--graph.hide-sidebar-buttons": {
-		// "title": "Hide
-		"description": "Set to false to show action buttons for commit, branches, stashes and tags in the detail panel for a selected commit, additionally to being accessible from context menu.
-This can help with accessibility or when context menu isn't available for other reasons.", "type": "boolean",
-		"default": true
-	},
 	"git-log--graph.folder": {
 		"description": "Use this to overwrite the desired *absolute* path in which a .git folder is located.
 You usually don't need to do this as folder selection is available from the interface.",